-Businesses or brands that are well established with a positive reputation may not need to utilize the services of a PR agency instead they may be able to focus their marketing budget solely on promoting new products and sales events, which is where media relations comes in!
+Businesses or brands that are well-established with a positive reputation may not need to utilize a full-service PR agency.
+Instead, they may be able to focus their marketing budget solely on promoting new products and sales events, which is where media relations comes in!

-If your establishment falls into this category then you can save a lot of time and money by building a relationship with media representatives and focusing on well-timed advertisements rather than a full-blown public relations campaign.
+You can save a lot of time and money by building a relationship with media representatives and focusing on well-timed advertisements rather than a full-blown public relations campaign.

-Public relations can be extremely helpful if your business or brand has had any negative press that has hurt its reputation.
-Public relations experts can really do some magic for your brand or business by creating press releases or events to promote the business or brand in a positive light.
+Public relations can also be extremely helpful if your business or brand has had any negative press that has hurt its reputation.
+Public relations experts can really do some magic for your brand or business by creating press releases or promoting events to turn its reputation from a negative one into a positive one!

-Media Versus PR – Closely Related With Distinct Differences
+Media VS Public Relations – Closely Related But With Distinct Differences

-As you can see it is easy to see why so many people use the terms media relations and public relations interchangeably.
-After reading this article you should be able to recognize the difference and have a better understanding of how they both work, you will be able to take advantage of the benefits they offer in your next marketing campaign.
+As you can see, it is easy to see why so many people use the terms “public relations” and “media relations” interchangeably.
+Now, that you recognize the differences and have a better understanding of how they both work, you will be able to take advantage of the benefits they offer in your next marketing campaign.